Tatsukio/MIRAGE/GameFiles/Basic/Data/MIRAGE/ReadMe.txt

 - Fixed bug, that AI were able to detect pirate ship parts as attack target and kill them by splash damage, which lead to animation break up.
 Now, no longer.

 SDK:
+- Level terrain can be saved as .obj mesh with "Export to .obj" button at icons bar
 - Northland setting textures for icewaste vegetation added